-The Toy Hauler is a Travel Trailer RV with a large opening and ramp door
+The Toy Hauler is a Travel Trailer or 5th Wheel Trailer with a large opening and ramp door

 Originally, the first Toy Haulers evolved as a Travel Trailer with a ramp door in the rear of the trailer.
 Over time, Toy Haulers have separated themselves even more by offering many of the same conveniences as other RVs, but targeting a more "off-highway" group of consumers.

 Durability - Since the cargo typically found in a toy hauler is meant for off-road, it should also be built to handle bumpy roads, washes, and remote camping.
 Lots of ground clearance is also a big plus to keep from bottoming out and scraping the ground.
 Cabinets should be built more durable to withstand the bumps, and the chassis and axles need to be rated higher to handle the potential several thousand pounds of cargo it could be carrying.

 Weight is a key issue, considering the gear inside this particular type of RV can exceed several thousand pounds.
 As such, owners must take into consideration not only the dry weight of the trailer itself, but how many toys they can take along with them in order to tow the trailer safely, as well as the creature comforts that have been added to the trailer such as a microwave, refrigerator, queen beds, etc.